colemasterson/lexical-analyzer/README.md

 ## Usage

-After installation, run the 'make' command to build the project.
+After installation, run the `make` command to build the project.

 ```
 $ make
 ```

-After building the project, type './output <file.txt>', including the file you would like to perform lexical analysis on.
+After building the project, type `./output` to see the symbol table in action with a predefined driver program that tests the functionality.
 ```
 $ ./output test.txt
 ```

 ## Cleanup

-To remove the .o files from the project directory, run the 'make clean' command to remove them.
+To remove the object files from the project directory, run the `make clean` command to remove them.

 ```
 $ make clean